gobridgenz/challenges/6-next-public-holiday/README.md

 <details>
 <summary>Tip 2</summary>

-You can enter the url in your favorite web browser and look how the response looks like.
+You can enter the url in your favorite web browser and look at how the response looks like.

 Focus on what you are trying to achieve: display the name of the next public holiday.

 The only information you need are:

 - `name`: display the name of the public holiday,
 - `date`: date of the public holiday.